 Sen. Mike Johanns has sent a letter to Appropriations Committee Chairwoman Barbara Mikulski (D-Md.) requesting that the committee hold a hearing concerning the recently revealed practices of the Internal Revenue Service targeting specific conservative groups.

-singled out political groups to be more closely monitored.
+According to Johanns' office, it was learned last week that the IRS singled out political groups to be more closely monitored.
 Groups with phrases and words like "tea party," "patriot," or those calling for reduced government spending were targeted, and in some cases asked for their donor lists, which is against most IRS policies.

-Sen. Johanns said, "Secretary Lew testified before Congress that politics shouldn't influence the execution of our tax laws just days before we found out that the opposite has been going on at IRS for
+Sen. Johanns said, "Secretary Lew testified before Congress that politics shouldn't influence the execution of our tax laws just days before we found out that the opposite has been going on at IRS for over two years."

 The Financial Services and General Government subcommittee, which Johanns serves as the top Republican, has oversight of the IRS budget.